Chinese government interference in Canada: Social media influence operations

-China is reported to use social media platforms like WeChat to shape public opinion and manipulate political discourse among Chinese Canadian diaspora.
+China is reported to use social media platforms like WeChat to shape public opinion and manipulate political discourse among the Chinese Canadian diaspora.
 This includes the spreading of false or misleading information to create confusion, sow discord, or undermine confidence in political institutions.
 By using bots and fake accounts, China is able to amplify divisive content or create the appearance of grassroots support for certain narratives.
 The Chinese government also uses astroturfing through the creation of seemingly independent, grassroots movements that are, in fact, controlled or funded by the Chinese government or its proxies.
 These groups may use social media to promote pro-CCP narratives, discredit critics, or manipulate public opinion.

 In February 2025, a Canadian government task force reported that a coordinated state-backed campaign on WeChat targeted Chrystia Freeland.

 Other influence operations

 Chinese security agencies are known to try to compromise Canadian officials who travel to China.

 According to the 2017 “Memorandum for the Prime Minister”, prepared by Trudeau's National Security Advisor, Daniel Jean, “Canadian officials are highly likely to be subjects of Chinese efforts to exert undue influence or otherwise compromise their independence during travel to China."
 The Chinese People's Institute of Foreign Affairs (CPIFA), which reports to the United Front Work Department, is one of the key state agencies that regularly funds trips of Canadian politicians.
 Between 2006 and 2017, Canadian parliamentarians took 36 trips to China, sponsored by arms of the Chinese government or by Chinese-affiliated business groups.

 In 2018, Ted Jiancheng Zhou, owner of Shanghai Oriental Capital Group and Evertrust Development Group Canada Inc., travelled to China with Conservative senators Victor Oh, Don Plett, and Leo Housakos, along with their spouses.
 On this two-week all-expense paid trip, the politicians were introduced to senior Chinese Communist Party officials and fêted, including at a lavish dinner at the five-star St. Regis Hotel in Beijing.

 During the years he was a backbench MP from 2008 to 2015, John McCallum, who subsequently served as ambassador to China for the Trudeau government, is reported to have enjoyed $73,300 in all-expenses paid trips to China at the expense of Beijing-friendly groups, prior to being appointed ambassador.

 In July 2023, a former RCMP officer, William Majcher, was arrested in Vancouver on accusations of conducting foreign interference operations on behalf of the Chinese government.

 In the lead-up to the 2025 Canadian federal election, Conservative Party candidate Joe Tay was the target of an arrest warrant from the Hong Kong Police Force and a repression campaign by China-based social networks.
 Liberal Party candidate Paul Chiang suggested someone should claim the bounty, which prompted an RCMP investigation followed by Chiang's resignation.

+In January 2025, the Public Inquiry into Foreign Interference in Federal Electoral Processes and Democratic Institutions concluded that China was "the most active perpetrator of state-based foreign interference targeting Canada's democratic institutions."